Jaws (video game): Music

-Although the title-screen track is based on John Williams' famous score to Steven Spielberg's 1975 film Jaws, composer Shinichi Sakamoto does not make explicit reference to Williams's work in any other part of the game.
+Although the title-screen track is based on John Williams' score to Steven Spielberg's 1975 film Jaws, composer Shinichi Sakamoto does not make explicit reference to Williams's work in any other part of the game.
 One possible exception is the "You've Hit Something!" music, which features the movie's characteristic oscillating minor-second.

 One interpretation of Sakamoto's work notes his use of volume changes as a way to mimic the movement of water: "In Jaws (1987) [...] the overwater music sways from soft to loud and loud to soft, rocking back and forth like the undulating waves of a shark-infested ocean."
 The effect isn't very smooth, however, because of technological constraints: the Nintendo Entertainment System's sound chip was limited to 16 discrete volume settings.

 Reception

 Computer Gaming World praised the game in its review, saying, "The graphics, animations and game play in Jaws are all first rate."
+It also listed Jaws as the most innovative game of the year.

 AllGame gave the game a rating of one and a half stars out of a possible five in their review.
 The review commented the visuals in the game, noting a "dull overhead view of you sailing your boat" and "a repetitive side-view sequence".
 The review concluded that "by the time you reach the final anti-climactic scene, you'll be so tired that you won't care if you kill Jaws or not.
 You'll just be glad the game's almost over."